jamesfricker/bobcat-sdk/README.md

 9. Support for every precompile.

-10. Reentrancy guard using a Vyper-like exchange method.
+10. Reentrancy guard using a Vyper-like exchange method of protecting the method id for per-function reentrancy guards.

+11. Support for every interface Vyper provides (these are the most common), with the exception of eip2612.

-## Non goals
+## Non-goals

 1. Test mocking features (like setting the sender).
 Use ArbOS-Foundry for e2e testing!
 These functions will be provided, but you can't set to them.